patcg-individual-drafts/private-aggregation-api/README.md

 specific choices we have made in our current implementation.

-First, each user agent will limit the contribution that it could make to the output of a query.
+First, each user agent will limit the contribution that it could make to the outputs of aggregation service queries.
+(Note that this limitation is a rate over time, not an absolute number, see [Partition choice](#partition-choice) below.)
 In the case of a histogram operation, the user agent could bound the L<sub>1</sub> norm of the _values_, i.e. the sum of all the contributions across all buckets.
-The user agent could consider other bounds, e.g. the L<sub>2</sub> norm.
+The user agent could consider other bounds, e.g. the L<sub>2</sub>
+norm.

 The user agent would also need to determine what the appropriate 'partition' is for this budgeting, see [partition choice](#partition-choice)